 Our major findings during the last year are (i) that microglial cells are activated very early in the brain after a peripheral infection and during septic shock, (ii) that muscle stem cells show an extreme ability to survive hypoxic environment, keeping with the existence of an hypoxic niche for satellite cells.

 We have also Expertise activities in Human & Comparative Pathology.
 We are promoting the analysis of animal models by assisting and educating in their pathological evaluation and to develop diagnosis, research and education in human pathology.
-Through a Core facility in histopathology with four histo-technicians, we provide a technical support to other research laboratories.
+We can be sollicitated for scientfic collaborations in the field of animal models.
+Three histopathologists coming from medical and veterinary education contribute to the choice of morphological approaches, the design of protocols, and perform the evaluation of microscopic slides.
 We master quality, flexible routine and innovative techniques, like low-melting point paraffin technique for immunohistochemistry of labile antigens, acrylic resin semi-thin sections, or large sections, on either animal or human samples.
-In this Centre of Expertise, four histopathologists coming from medical and veterinary education contribute to the choice of morphological approaches, the design of protocols, and perform the evaluation of microscopic slides.
-We were involved last year in more than 30 scientific collaborations mainly in the field of animal models of infectious diseases.
-The Centre also receives human cases for diagnosis and ancillary techniques, particularly in mycology and parasitology, and we have weekly interactions with the Centre National de Référence des Mycoses Invasives et Antifongiques (Head: Prof F. Dromer).
+We also receive human cases for diagnosis and ancillary techniques, particularly in mycology and parasitology, and we have weekly interactions with the Centre National de Référence des Mycoses Invasives et Antifongiques (Head: Prof F. Dromer).